 #8- CHOOSE YOUR TEAMMATES WISELY

 Don’t end up getting locked in a room with a bunch of people who don’t like each other!
 The first thing that will happen is a leadership squabble will erupt and before you know it, time is up, and no one accomplished anything.
 It’s also good to choose teammates that are good at math, problem-solving, or puzzles.
 You will have a better chance of getting out if you are at least familiar with others in your group.
 You don’t want to get locked up with someone with a temper problem, either.
 Losing tempers in these situations only leads to lessening the ability of the group to solve clues and escape.
-The group really needs to work together as a team.
+The group needs to work together as a team.

 #7- KEEP MOVING

 Observe every single thing in the room.
 Everything!
 Twice!
 Yes, it can be a little claustrophobic when they lock that door, but don’t let that stop you!
 Immediately start looking for clues and continue to stay active until you have escaped from the room or time has run out.
 Check everything.
 Anything can be a clue.
 Does the lamp unscrew to reveal a hidden scroll?
-Does the letter scratched out in a picture mean anything?
-Is that a pocket or just look like one?
-Clues can be misinterpreted and probably will at first until a clearer picture begins to emerge.
+Does the letter scratch out in a picture mean anything?
+Is that a pocket or look like one?
+Clues can be misinterpreted and probably will at first until a more precise picture begins to emerge.
 Connections will start to appear, leading you to more clues, which get pieced together, and you end up escaping from the room!